lis526scenariod2017/IL-in-Canada/ontheweb.md

 ### Websites

-This list of websites is by no means exhaustive, but includes a select group of links to professional organizations that support information literacy education (ILE):
+This list of websites is by no means exhaustive but includes a select group of links to professional organizations that support information literacy education (ILE):

 * [ACRL Framework for Information Literacy Sandbox](http://sandbox.acrl.org/resources)
 * [ALA Library Instruction Roundtable (LIRT)](http://www.ala.org/lirt/)